Why Scleral Lenses Offer Relief to Those with Dry Eye Syndrome

 Scleral Lenses Soothe and Protect the Cornea

 People with dry eyes tend to have sensitive corneas that are prone to injury.
 The simple act of blinking can irritate the eye or even injure the cornea due to the mechanical friction of the eyelids on the cornea.
-Scleral lenses prevent damage to the cornea by shielding the patient’s eyes from the friction caused by blinking and protecting it from any external irritants or dust.
+Scleral lenses prevent damage to the cornea by shielding the patient’s eyes from the friction caused by blinking and protecting them from any external irritants or dust.

 If you struggle with dry eye syndrome and have been looking for a more effective treatment method beyond eyedrops and artificial tears, ask Dr. Takeia Locke about scleral lenses.
-Dr. Takeia Locke will patiently assess and explain your condition to you, and will perform a specialized, scleral lens custom-fitting to ensure that you receive the best fit for optimal visual clarity and comfort.
+Dr. Takeia Locke will patiently assess and explain your condition to you and will perform a specialized, scleral lens custom-fitting to ensure that you receive the best fit for optimal visual clarity and comfort.

 Call Dry Eye Treatment Center At Family Eye Care Center Of Atlanta today to schedule your consultation today.
-We help patients from the Buckhead, Atlanta, Vinings, and Brookhaven, in the Georgia area enjoy great vision and comfort with scleral lenses.
+We help patients from Buckhead, Atlanta, Vinings, and Brookhaven, in the Georgia area enjoy great vision and comfort with scleral lenses.